-In late 2019, SMART will open two new stations: Larkspur and Downtown Novato.
-The launch of services to Larkspur and Downtown Novato is anticipated to coincide with the launch of increased service levels to reduce the time between trains in the peak commute periods.
 The Larkspur extension will extend passenger service 2.1 miles from Downtown San Rafael to Larkspur.
-The new rail line includes include two bridges, one station with amenities, six at-grade crossings, temporary reconfiguration of the San Rafael Bettini Transit Center and train control systems that include federally mandated Positive Train Control.
+The new rail line includes two bridges, one station with amenities, six atgrade crossings, temporary reconfiguration of the San Rafael Bettini Transit Center and train control systems that include federally mandated Positive Train Control.
 This project is also accommodating a reconfiguration of a major local street to ultimately allow for fewer grade crossings on the project, improved safety, and allow the City of San Rafael, in conjunction with SMART, to complete a new parallel Class 1 pathway.